jt196/tradebacklinks-docs/docs/faq.md

 3. TTL can delay confirmation by up to an hour.
 Use a DNS lookup tool to confirm propagation.
 4. If the record looks correct but TradeBacklinks still shows "Pending," hit **Recheck DNS**.
 The app re-queries Postmark immediately.

-## RapidAPI quota errors appear in the dashboard.

-- Open **Settings → Integrations** and confirm the RapidAPI key is still active.
-- Reduce Autopilot pace temporarily so discovery jobs stay within the monthly quota.
-- Consider upgrading the RapidAPI plan for the connectors you rely on most (SimilarWeb, SEO Traffic & Authority, DataForSEO).

-## A partner says they never received our outreach email.
+## A partner says they never received our outreach email

 - Make sure the sending domain shows "Verified" in **Email Accounts** and that the inbox has not hit its daily send cap.
 - Check the **Inbox summary** to see if a bounce was recorded.
 If so, update the contact’s email and requeue the opportunity.
 - Confirm the unsubscribe flag is not set for that contact.

-## Links we won disappeared from the partner site.
+## Links we won disappeared from the partner site

 - Go to **Domain Monitoring → Lost links** to see the crawl status.
 - Use the "Request reactivation" quick action, which sends a polite reminder referencing the original compensation agreement.